b-chen00/PokemonShowdown/README.md

+# Project CovidStats

-## Website purpose:
+## Summary/Description
-This is a version of the popular online game Pokemon showdown.
-The API we plan on using is PokeAPI.
-The user will choose a team of 6 Pokemon to face off against an infinite number of bots until the user loses.
-We will implement a turn-based system.
+This is my version of the popular online game Pokemon Showdown.
+In Pokemon Showdown, a player is given a random Pokemon team and is faced off against another player to simulate a battle.
+This project will continue the battle simulator genre and have the player face off against a computer instead of another player.
+The player has to build a team with different ways to customize their Pokemons through their EVs, abilities, happiness, and movesets.
+Once a team has been built, the goal of the game is to get as high of a score as possible.
+One point is added to the score once an enemy team of six is defeated.
+New enemies are generated once the previous enemy team is defeated in an endless battle until the player has no more Pokemons left and the score is saved.

 ## APIs:
 [PokeAPI](https://pokeapi.co/api/v2/pokemon/1/) [[Documentation](https://pokeapi.co/docs/v2.html/)]